Philip K. Howard: Reception

 Howard's work has been praised by New York Times columnist David Brooks and Washington Post columnist George Will, the latter of whom called Life Without Lawyers "2009's most needed book on public affairs".
 In contrast, Consumer Watchdog has accused Howard of having "a deep disregard for public use of the justice system" and favoring corporate over consumer interests.
 In a Newsweek review of Life Without Lawyers, Dahlia Lithwick criticized Howard for ignoring the value of other areas of law when pushing for tort and malpractice reform, writing that "the one thing scarier than a bus full of lawyers is a bus without them."

 Between 2010 and 2014, Howard was a guest on The Daily Show with Jon Stewart three times, where he talked about starting a movement to streamline government and restore individual responsibility at every level of society.

 The Rule of Nobody was among the finalists for the Hayek Book Prize of the Manhattan Institute in both 2015 and 2016.

 Writing in The Washington Post, Robert Litan described Try Common Sense as a call "for pushing a giant reset button" and noted that Howard "makes a convincing case that in many ways government doesn't work."
 Writing in The New York Times, Mark Green described the book as a "jeremiad against 'regulation'."
-In April 2020, New York Times columnist Bret Stephens wrote that Howard had “the right idea” in proposing a “Recovery Authority” to help America come out of the COVID crisis.
+In April 2020, New York Times columnist Bret Stephens wrote that Howard had "the right idea" in proposing a "Recovery Authority" to help America come out of the COVID crisis.
+Not Accountable has been reviewed favorably by the Wall Street Journal and other outlets.
+In his newsletter, Sanity Clause, Joe Klein called Not Accountable "the clearest case against this flagrant distortion of American democracy."
+Union leader Randi Weingarten criticized the book as "a barrage of empty right-wing rhetoric."
+In discussing Everyday Freedom, Francis Fukuyama wrote "Philip's argument is an important one that needs to be made."

-Personal
+Personal life

 Howard was born in Atlanta, Georgia on October 24, 1948 and grew up in Eastern Kentucky, the son of a Presbyterian minister.
 He attended on scholarship Taft School, from which he received the 2018 Horace Dutton Taft Alumni Medal, Yale College, and the University of Virginia Law School.
 He practiced law at Sullivan & Cromwell before starting a firm, Howard, Darby & Levin (later Howard, Smith & Levin).
 In 1999, his firm merged with Covington & Burling, where Howard became Vice-Chair and, after his retirement from the partnership, became senior counsel.